somanadi/steel-eye/README.md

 ```sh
 $ systemctl reload nginx
 ```
-- Now note visit PUBLIC_IP address from your Browser
+- Now note visit PUBLIC_IP address from your Browser(preferably FireFox)  and hard refresh to see how the WEB node routes the traffic to Application Nodes in Round-Robin fashion.

 #### App_Server_1
 <p align="center">